A Portable Parton-Level Event Generator for the High-Luminosity LHC: Introduction

 \section{Introduction}

 Monte-Carlo simulations of detector events are a cornerstone of high-energy physics~\cite{ Buckley:2011ms,Campbell:2022qmc}.
 Simulated events are usually fully differential in momentum and flavor space, such that the same analysis pipeline can be used for both the experimental data and the theoretical prediction.
 This methodology has enabled precise tests of the Standard Model and searches for theories beyond it.
 Traditionally, the computing performance of event simulations has been of relatively little importance, due to the far greater demands of the subsequent detector simulation.
 However, the high luminosity of the LHC and the excellent understanding of the ATLAS and CMS detectors call for ever more precise calculations.
-This is rapidly leading to a situation where poor performance of event simulations can become a limiting factor for the success of experimental analyses~\cite{HSFPhysicsEventGeneratorWG:2020gxw, HSFPhysicsEventGeneratorWG:2021xti}.
+This is rapidly leading to a situation where poor performance of event simulations can become a limiting factor for the success of experimental analyses~\cite{HEPSoftwareFoundation:2017ggl,HSFPhysicsEventGeneratorWG:2020gxw, HSFPhysicsEventGeneratorWG:2021xti}, especially in view of modern approaches to detector simulation and reconstruction~\cite{Amadio:2020ink,Lantz:2020yqe,Bocci:2020pmi, ATLAS:2021pzo,Tognini:2022nmd}.
 In addition, the impact of LHC computing on climate change must be considered, and its carbon footprint be kept as low as reasonably achievable~\cite{Skands:2023yri}.
+All high-performance computing systems that are sufficiently large for the needs of the high-luminosity LHC consist of a mixture of CPU and GPU architectures.
+Therefore, any first step in minimizing the carbon footprint of theory predictions will require fully utilizing these systems through the development of CPU and GPU algorithms.
+Furthermore, a portable code would allow for the quick adoption of new more efficient hardware with minimal additional overhead from validation of the tools.